 For most events, there are at least 4 to 6 training turns per day with a length of 15 to 20 minutes.
-The sprint races are going over a distance of 15 minutes plus one lap or 17 minutes plus one lap.
+The sprint races are going over a distance of 12 minutes plus one lap or 17 minutes plus one lap.
 The SBK750 class is integrated into the Superbike (SBKopen) or Supersport (SSPopen) races.
 In any case, however, there is a separate evaluation for each of the three classes.

 The starting grid for the respective races is determined in the free trainings indicated on the timetable and from the exclusive time practice per class on Saturday.
 In this case, the fastest training time is taken from all times marked as qualifying periods for determining the starting position.
 We start with 3 riders per row.
 The starting position is valid for all races of the class on the respective weekend.
 The starting place of participants who are not participating in the second race remains empty.
 We use the 3 riders per row- system.

 Preparation for the race / start-up procedure